DSP Engine: Convolution

 Implementation Details

 Filters are applied using FFT Convolution and the overlap-add method.
-Like all of DSP Engine, Roon's Convolution engine uses 64-bit floating-point processing throughout.
+Like all of MUSE, Roon's Convolution engine uses 64-bit floating-point processing throughout.

 Convolver text configuration support